shekhar-bliss/learn/programming/languages/scripting/shell/bash/README.md

 Bash is a Unix shell and command language written by Brian Fox for the GNU Project as a free software replacement for the Bourne shell.

+It might be a good idea to create a directory ~/scripts to hold your scripts.
+Add the directory to the contents of the PATH variable:
+**export PATH="$PATH:~/scripts"**